Secutron

-Secutron Inc. is a manufacturer of engineered fire alarm systems supported by a global network of authorized Engineered Systems Distributors.
+Secutron is a Canadian manufacturer of engineered fire alarm systems supported by a global network of authorized Engineered Systems Distributors.
 Secutron is registered trademark of Mircom Technologies Ltd. and part of the Mircom Group of companies.

 Secutron has been manufacturing fire alarm systems since 1973, including conventional and intelligent fire alarm control panels, fire alarm networks, fire and security integration systems, and fire alarm accessories.
 Company is certified to the ISO 9001:2008 standards and guidelines.